6.09.2016

 2nd Grade

-2nd graders discussed totem poles as seen at the AMNH.
-Using lunch knives they each carved a styrofoam block.
-Classes painted, stacked, and adjoined foam with popsicle sticks to balance two 7-foot totems.
+Using lunch knives again 2nd graders carved styrofoam, then painted, stacked and adjoined foam with popsicle sticks to balance two 7-foot totems.
 I did not advise trying to carve from observation, but rather designing totems based on a traditional Native American theme.
 Nevertheless, students proposed a shame totem for someone.
 Next time 2nd graders could weave in connection with social studies.
-I would not recommend styrofoam carving due to dust and biodegradability.
+I also do not recommend styrofoam due to dust and biodegradability.

 2nd graders tried animation.
 They sequenced and organized a series of drawings in order to create a moving image.
 Students worked on a frame of rate 12 drawings per second of video, using proportions to help calculate the number of drawings needed to create videos.